SitecorePowerShell/Book/modules.md

 Some benefits to using modules:
 * You can enable or disable the module as needed.
 For this to take full affect the integration should be rebuilt.
-* The out-of-the-box scripts are in a module of their own.
+* The out-of-the-box scripts are in their own module.